 For the last three years, I have been studying the organ systems in the human body in an effort to learn offensive techniques from the ways diseases arise and defensive techniques from how the body protects itself from various threats.
-In fact, I developed a mutation algorithm and strategy in my Frameshifter work by deriving ideas from the frameshift mutations of the DNA in living cells [5].
+For example, by studying immune cell mechanisms for sensing invaders, I developed a theoretical defense approach against HTTP Request Smuggling attacks.
+In addition, I developed a mutation strategy in my Frameshifter work by deriving ideas from the frameshift mutations of the DNA in living cells [4].

 I also spent about six months at Cold Spring Harbor Laboratory, a biomedical research lab, where I worked with a group of experts from computer science and immunology in order to deepen my experience in biomimetic security research.
 I studied the most common techniques of human viruses and derived evasion techniques for computer malware from the real viruses.
 I also studied the immune system mechanism for removing old memory immune cells to make space for the new memory cells, in order to develop a turnover algorithm for IP blacklists in low-memory IoT devices.